-- We founded The Abolitionist newspaper, a bilingual political education and organizing publication that reaches thousands of imprisoned people across the US for free, three times a year;
+- We founded The Abolitionist newspaper, a bilingual political education and organizing publication that reaches thousands of imprisoned people across the US for free;

 - With CR NYC and a statewide network of organizations and loved ones impacted by imprisonment, we defeated draconian package and visiting restriction proposals in New York State that would have limited contact between imprisoned people and their loved ones (2017, 2018);

 - Permanently closed a seismically unfit jail – County Jail 4 – in downtown San Francisco with No New SF Jail Coalition (2020), while also defeating numerous other plans for the city and county of San Francisco to expand caging and criminalization in the Bay Area (2013-2020).